Team-building games for companies, organizations, and teams

 New teams, project starts

-Process: Materials (wood, ropes, barrels) + task: Build a stable raft – without instructions.
-Planning, construction, testing is up to the team.
+Process: Materials (wood, ropes, barrels) + task: Build a load-bearing raft – without instructions.
+Planning, building, and testing are up to the team.

 Responsibility, safety, reliability